 Latest Update: Our first TOP Seminar is taking place on September 12th, 2019 at the Philadelphia County Medical Society.
 Follow this link for more details & to register.

 At the Pennsylvania Harm Reduction Coalition, we believe everyone deserves professional evidence-based care that is sensitive to the needs of the individual and the reality of the current drug supply.
 Individuals with opioid use disorder or those who use opioids, along with those recently released from treatment programs, are at highest risk of overdose.
-To mitigate risk in these populations, we are introducing the Treatment Overdose Prevention (TOP) Initiative.
+To mitigate risk in these populations, we are introducing the Treatment Overdose Prevention (TOP) Campaign.
 TOP faces the overdose crisis head on and delivers overdose prevention education, training, and naloxone distribution to those who need it most.

 In 2018, almost 70,000 Americans died from a drug overdose, and among those two thirds were associated with opioids.
 In Pennsylvania, we have the third highest rate of drug overdose deaths in the country — and a rate that is twice the national average.
 Our overdose death public health crisis is directly related to the increased use of illicit, short acting, and high potency fentanyl.
 The good news is that we have naloxone, an effective evidence based harm reduction medication that prevents overdose deaths.Read more